 On the Courthouse Square, Opie's World play area and Tractor Town will be open for most of both days, plus you can play cornhole and other games.
 There's even an Opie Look-A-Like contest!

 The Hendricks County Historical Museum will be open on both days with various demonstrations that will keep families entertained.
 You can also explore the old Hendricks County Jail while you're there.

 For those who enjoy shopping, the festival will have plenty of vendor booths both days.
 See if you can find that special item to purchase that makes your memorable weekend complete.

 Join Us for Mayberry in the Midwest!

-Aside from the Meet & Greet Dinner and the two Ronnie Schell comedy shows described above, Mayberry in the Midwest is free to attend and enjoy.
-Free parking abounds throughout Danville, and all of the activities are centrally-located around the Hendricks County Courthouse Square or within a very short walk of the square.
+Aside from the Meet & Greet Dinner and the Ronnie Schell show described above, Mayberry in the Midwest is free to attend and enjoy.
+Free parking abounds throughout Danville, and all the activities are centrally-located around the Hendricks County Courthouse Square or within a very short walk of the square.

-So click here to download the entire schedule of events, and then make plans to bring the whole family to Danville over the weekend of May 19-21 for the 2017 Mayberry in the Midwest Festival!
+So click here to see the entire schedule of events, and then make plans to bring the whole family to Danville over the weekend of May 18-20 for the 2018 Mayberry in the Midwest Festival!